16 November 2023

 A project team building out an airport amenity space must also have the ability to work around an airport’s many restrictions, which effect a project’s schedule and budget.

-For example, Clune is currently building the Delta Premium Lounge at LAX.
+For example, Clune is currently building the Delta One Lounge at LAX.
 The space shares a wall with the area where airline pilots sleep in between flights.
 As a result, the project team must work around restrictions that are more stringent than most tenant interior work.

 “It’s not uncommon that a team will have to jump around and only be able to work in an area for two-hours and then will have to leave and return later for another two-hours of work,” explained Starbird, adding that restrictions such as this also impact when subcontractors can move materials to a jobsite location, which require a great deal of coordination.
 Daytime and nighttime work is also often required.